newebtime/jbuilder-cli/README.md

 > If you have not installed composer yet... just do it.

-## How to use?
+# How to use?

 After you finished to install the builder.

+## Create a project

+A project is not only your component, but it is your component(s) and everything related.
+For example you can have 1 component, 3 modules, and 2 libraries or 2 components and 1 plugins.

+It is basicaly a Joomla package.

-1. You will need first to create a new project
+1. Create the new project inside an existing directory

 `$ php bin/jbuilder project:init path/of/project`

 It will ask you some question about the structure you want for the project.
 Then it will create the structure tree in the project directory.

-2. You will need after to install the bases (Joomla and FOF)
+2. Install the demo website and FOF

+This step will download the last version of Joomla, install it then download FOF and install it.
+After that it will copy FOF inside your project libraries.

+For now you cannot use an existing website, it is a todo for later :)

 `$ cd path/of/project`

 `$ php path/of/jbuilder/bin/jbuilder project:install`

-It will download and install the last version of Joomla and FOF in your project directory.

 3. [WIP] Create a component inside the project.

-JBuilder is created to manage Joomla package, the FOF30 libraries and 1 or many component.
-For now you will need to create at least one component.
+You can create a component using:

 `$ php path/of/jbuilder/bin/jbuilder component:create com_todo`

+It will ask you some questions about the structure and informations.
+Then it will generate the base files (PHP and XML) and update the package XML.

+4. [TODO] Start building your component

+--

-## TODO
+# TODO

+- Ask more informations for the project
 - Create a composer.json with the packagename as name
 - Do some check and validation (package name, paths)
 - Add message during the Install (e.g. "Downloading Joomla, etc")
-- Create the command to link to fofcli command
+- Create the command to link to fofcli command (if possible)